When does the school term start?

-The academic school year begin at 7.45 and end Primary at 3 pm.
-Secondary at 3.15 pm.
+The academic school day begins at 7.45 and ends for Primary students at 3 pm.
+Secondary students are excused at 3.15 pm.
 The school campus is open to students Monday to Friday from 7:30 a.m. to 4.00 p.m.
-Additionally students are supervised during all extra-curricular activities.
+Additionally, students are supervised during all extra-curricular activities.

 What language do we speak at school?

-CRIS is a very unique International School.
-We have students from over ten difference nationalities.
-Many our students speak English as a second language and this creates many challenges.
-English is the primary language use at CRIS.
-We take every opportunity to encourage English to be spoken both inside and outside the classroom.
+English is the primary language used at CRIS, yet we have students from over ten difference nationalities, making CRIS is a very unique International School.
+While we accomodate the challenges faced by many of our students who speak English as a second language, we take every opportunity to encourage English to be spoken both inside and outside the classroom.

 What about Monday morning service?
 Who should attend?

-All students from Grade 1 to Grade 12 are required to attend a Christian service which is held every Monday at the auditorium.
+All students from Grade 1 to Grade 12 are required to attend a Christian service which is held weekly in the auditorium.

-What are ECAs (extra-curricular activities)?
-When and how must for the cost?
+What are Extracurricular Activities (ECAs)?
+When and how much do they cost?

-ECAs are extra activities design to enhance student learning.
-The activities are held after school from 3:00 – 3:50 pm., and are run by faculty members and/or special teachers from outside the school.
+ECAs are activities outside of the regular curriculum designed to enhance students' learning and personal development.
+The activities are held after school from 15:00–17:00, and are run by faculty members or specialty teachers from outside the school.
 The costs are typically between 200 and 300 THB per day depending on the activity or class.
-There are many types of ECAs here at CRIS, for examples sport activities (such as soccer, tennis, basketball, swimming, et c.), piano, ukulele, ballet, jazz dance, art, writing class, etc.

-What is ELD (English Language Development)?
+What is English Language Development (ELD)?
 Who needs to study ELD?

-According to the student’s grade level and need for ELD, this program will consist of specialized intensive classes in place of some or all of the core subjects until such time as the student is fully equipped to join the full mainstream program.
+This program will consist of specialized intensive classes, according to the student’s grade level and need for ELD, in place of some or all of the core subjects until such time as the student is fully equipped to join the full mainstream program.

 When are swimming classes held, and what should students bring for these classes?